simonjd16/machine_learning/Final Project.md

 #### Allocation across classes (POI/Non-POI)

 - Employees: There are 146 Enron employees within the public data sets.
-Out of these 146 18 of them are POI's.
+Out of these 146, 18 of them are POI's.

 #### Number of features

+- POI feature: There is one boolean feature to identify if a particular employee is a POI or not
+  - poi
 - Financial features: There are 14 features within the financial data set.
 The currency for all units are in USD
   - salary
   - deferral_payments